Kin Shriner: Career

 In 1997, he once again returned to playing Scott Baldwin, but this time on General Hospital's spin-off Port Charles.
 Port Charles was set in the same fictional city as General Hospital – Port Charles, New York – and featured many of the same characters.
 In 2000, Shriner returned to General Hospital and quit appearing on Port Charles the next year.
 He left General Hospital again in 2004, and in that year portrayed Harrison Bartlett on The Young and the Restless.

 In 2005, he joined the cast of As the World Turns in the role of Keith Morrissey until leaving the show in 2006.
 He returned to General Hospital in 2007 and left the series again in 2008.
-In 2013, he returned to General Hospital, where he has remained since.
-Additionally, in 2011, he served as a temporary fill-in for fellow actor Ted Shackelford on The Young and the Restless, portraying Jeffrey Bardwell until September 2011.
+In 2011, he served as a temporary fill-in for fellow actor Ted Shackelford on The Young and the Restless, portraying Jeffrey Bardwell until September 2011.
+In 2013, he returned to General Hospital as Scott Baldwin and was last seen on camera August 2024.

 Outside of soap operas, Shriner has appeared on several primetime television programs, playing temporary roles beginning in 1976.
 In later years he guest starred on several programs such as ABC's top 10 sitcom Full House.